turingschool/front-end-curriculum/lessons/module-2/intro-to-oop.md

 #### Turn and Code

-Take the chair object that you created above and rewrite it as a class.
+Take the school object that you created during the warm up and rewrite it as a class.

 ### The Constructor Method